 No matter if you are hiking or prepping, you will still need a sleeping bag, especially if you will be spending some nights below the stars.
-Sleeping bags do come with some limitations, like limiting your movement while you sleep and some even by not insulating you well enough through the night.
+Sleeping bags do come with some limitations, like limiting your movement while you sleep and some even not insulating you well enough through the night.

 I personally use a thermal bivy, this one has a paracord and mylar sleeping bag Click here to check it out on Amazon.com

 Not everybody is a big fan of sleeping bags, as these tend to limit your movement a lot while you are sleeping, and if you are used to moving freely while you sleep this will probably become an issue for you.
 If you are a prepper, I highly recommend you get a sleeping bag and an alternative to it as a backup, just in case.

 If you are planning to spend a couple of nights sleeping while camping then you should either use a sleeping bed or an alternative to it.
-For what kind of sleeping bag you will need depends if you will spend the night outdoors or indoors in a cabin.
+What kind of sleeping bag you will need depends if you will spend the night outdoors or indoors in a cabin.
 If you will be spending a night or more sleeping outside, make sure to get something warm to sleep on as even during the summertime temperatures will drop suddenly during the night.
 If you also need a bug out bag then check my recent article Best premade bug out bag ( Top 21 ).